-In light of our recent business momentum and an uncertain macroeconomic environment, we announced a restructuring plan on June 9, 2022, that will reduce our future fixed and variable operating costs and allow us to centralize key capabilities, strengthen decision-making to drive efficiencies, and ensure we are allocating resources to our most critical priorities.
-This restructuring plan reduced our workforce by approximately 15% of salaried positions and represented approximately 4% of our roles in total.
+In June 2022, we announced the 2022 Restructuring Plan to reduce our future fixed and variable operating costs and allow us to centralize key capabilities, strengthen decision-making to drive efficiencies, and ensure we are allocating resources to our most critical priorities.
+In fiscal 2022, our implementation of the 2022 Restructuring Plan reduced our then-current employee workforce by approximately 4%, including approximately 15% of our then-salaried positions.
+During fiscal 2023, we recorded \$0.9 million of additional restructuring charges consisting of severance and employee-related benefits, related to the 2022 Restructuring Plan.